psammia/Patricia/README.md

 using DAL;
 using Dapper;
 using Microsoft.Extensions.Options;
-using iText.Kernel.Pdf;
+using PdfSharp.Pdf;
-using iText.Layout;
+using PdfSharp.Pdf.IO;
-using iText.Layout.Element;
+using PdfSharp.Drawing;

 namespace BLL
 {